Royal South Gloucestershire Light Infantry Militia: Special Reserve

-World War I and after
+World War I

+3rd (Reserve) Battalion

 The 3rd Battalion under Lt-Col George H. Burges completed its 1914 annual training at Perham Down Camp and returned to Bristol where the men were dismissed on 27 June.
 On the outbreak of war orders to mobilise were received on 4 August 1914, and 380 Special Reservists and 550 Army Reservists had joined by 8 August.
 That night the battalion left Bristol for its war station at Abbey Wood, near Woolwich, where it relieved a London battalion of the Territorial Force in camp.
 Besides training, the role of the battalion was to guard Woolwich Arsenal and the huge dumps of explosives distributed over Abbey Wood Marshes.
-From September the battalion sent its first reinforcement drafts to the 1st Battalion, which was serving with the British Expeditionary Force (BEF) on the Western Front, and later to the 2nd Bn, when that returned from North China.Wyrall, pp. 1–3, 59, 97.
+From September the battalion sent its first reinforcement drafts to the 1st Battalion, which was serving with the British Expeditionary Force (BEF) on the Western Front, and later to the 2nd Bn, when that returned from North China.

 Meanwhile there had been a flood of recruits for 'Kitchener's Army', and Col William E.P.
 Burges, retired from the 3rd Bn, was appointed Temporary Lt-Col to command the 12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own).
-He trained the battalion assiduously, but when it was ready to be sent to join the BEF he was considered too old for active service at the age of 59 and was ordered to relinquish command in August 1915.London Gazette, 13 October 1914.London Gazette, 30 August 1915.
+He trained the battalion assiduously, but when it was ready to be sent to join the BEF he was considered too old for active service at the age of 59 and was ordered to relinquish command in August 1915.
 However, after the war he was appointed Honorary Colonel of the 3rd Battalion.
-The 11th (Reserve) Battalion was formed alongside the 3rd Bn at Abbey Wood in October 1914 to provide reinforcements for the Kitchener battalions of the Glosters.
+The 11th (Reserve) Battalion (see below) was formed alongside the 3rd Bn at Abbey Wood in October 1914 to provide reinforcements for the Kitchener battalions of the Glosters.

 The 3rd Battalion moved to Kent in May 1915, first to Gravesend and then to Sittingbourne in May 1916, forming part of the Thames and Medway Garrison, all the while training and forming drafts of reservists, recruits and returning wounded for the fighting battalions.
 Thousands of men would have passed through the ranks of the battalion during the war.

 It remained in the Sittingbourne area until the end of the war.
 Each summer it camped at Milstead where it played an active part in village life.
 The village school was requisitioned after school hours for an Army Schoolmaster to teach young soldiers, and the village hall served as a weekly cinema for the soldiers.
 After the war a memorial to Lt-Col George Burges and the 3rd Gloucesters was erected at the field where they camped.
 George Burges was promoted to Brevet Colonel at the end of the war and died on 6 August 1919 while still in command.
 His grave at St Michael the Archangel Church, Warfield, Berkshire, is a Commonwealth War Grave.

 The 3rd Bn was disembodied on 9 August 1919, when its remaining personnel were drafted to the 1st Bn.